alphagov/forms/research/2022-10-24_Form_Builder_Usability_Testing.md

 ## Aims
 To test form builder journeys required to digitise a specific partner department's form.
 This included testing specific features for creating questions, as well as publishing a live version of the form:
-- Add a new name to the fom
+- Add a new name to the form
 - Add a name question
 - Add a address question
 - Add content before a question